kai687/sphinxawesome-theme/docs/how-to/options.md

 <!-- vale Awesome.SpellCheck = YES -->

-By default, the {{ product }} shows the programming language above code blocks in a header.
-To disable this behavior, set this option to `False`.
+By default, the {{ product }} shows the programming language of a code block in its header.
+If you don't want to show the programming language, set this option to `False`.

 ```{code-block} python
 :caption: "File: conf.py"